yehia67/documentation/getting-started/0.1/clients/token.md

 - **It's finite:** The maximum number of IOTA tokens is built into the network and can't ever be changed
 - **It's useful:** To transfer value in an IOTA network, you must use the IOTA token

-The value of the IOTA token is determined by supply and demand.

-You can buy the IOTA token on any of the [available markets](https://coinmarketcap.com/currencies/iota/#markets).
+The value of the IOTA token is determined by supply and demand on any of the [available markets](https://coinmarketcap.com/currencies/iota/#markets).

 ## Units of IOTA tokens